DevOpsPlayground/NGINX-Workshop/README.md

 So what if we want mutliple pages?
 Multiple location contexts?
 Is there is a cleaner way?

 ## 5.3
-Update your nginx.conf with this:

-    user playground;

-    http {
-        server {
-            listen 80;
-            root /home/playground/workdir/NGINX-Workshop/public;

-            location / {
-                root /home/playground/workdir/NGINX-Workshop/public;
-            }
-        }
-    }

-    events {}

-## 5.4
-And create folders to organise all the files for our pages, eg.
+Create folders to organise files for the following pages:

     +-- /project
     |   +-- /config